-Complaint Example Timeliness (These types of complaints are all related to the timeli- ness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
+Complaint Example Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
 Here are examples: You asked us for a fast coverage decision or a fast appeal, and we have said no; you can make a complaint.
 You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
 You believe we are not meeting deadlines for covering or reimbursing you for certain medical items or services or drugs that were approved; you can make a complaint.
 You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.